-King’s Cross Church, Wenatchee has adopted as its own statement of faith the Westminster Confession 1647.
+King’s Cross Church, Wenatchee, has adopted as its own statement of faith the Westminster Confession 1788.
 We believe it to be a reliable, but not infallible summary of Biblical doctrine.
-It is our prayer that the Church at large will recover the truths expressed in this historic reformed confession, that she will debate the issues where there is not full agreement, and that in due time she will rise up as one and edit the Westminster Standards, adding articles to address modern heresies, using the same principles of sola Scriptura and consensus that she employed at its first drafting.
+It is our prayer that the Church at large will recover the truths expressed in this historic reformed confession, that she will debate the issues where there is not full agreement, and that in due time she will rise up as and edit the Westminster Standards.
+We hope the church will add articles to address modern heresies, using the same principles of sola Scriptura, and consensus approval, that she employed at its first drafting.

 This statement of faith is not intended to define the boundaries of our fellowship.
 Some Christians will certainly differ with some of what is set forth here.
 Such Christians are nevertheless welcome to fellowship together with us.
 Our basis for fellowship is a biblical confession of the lordship of Jesus Christ, and the absence of a scandalous lifestyle.